Make homemade quinoa flour in about 15 minutes using this quick and easy method.

-Quinoa flour has a earthy, nutty taste that I find quite satisfying.
+Quinoa flour has an earthy, nutty taste that I find quite satisfying.
 Some find it bitter, but I find that toasting the quinoa beforehand helps with the bitterness.
-You should know that it’s not going to taste like all-purpose flour, and that It goes best in recipes that have other bold flavors, like cocoa powder and warming spices.
+You should know that it's not going to taste like all-purpose flour and that It goes best in recipes that have other bold flavors, like cocoa powder and warming spices.

 How to make quinoa flour (quick and easy)